 Mission

-We are committed to bringing out the best in organizations by bringing out the best in the board, staff, volunteers and community.
+We are committed to bringing out the best in organizations by bringing out the best in the board, staff, volunteers and community, through expert meeting facilitation and board education.

 The Detwiler Group: